Learning a model of shape selectivity in V4 cells reveals shape encoding mechanisms in the brain: Results

 Visualizing the recovered receptive fields reveals shape selectivities in each mV4 cell.
 In SparseShape, modeling a hierarchy of representations that include intermediate and higher-level feature of signed curvature makes explaining the recovered receptive fields effortless.
 For instance, Figure~\ref{fig:V4519_resp_corr_RF} shows an example neuron responses along with a visualization of its recovered receptive field.

-Figure~\ref{fig:V4519_resp_corr_RF}(\subref{subfig:V4519_RF}) demonstrates selectivity to acute to mild convexities in the left and bottom part of the RF.
-Responses of this cell are inhibited with appearance of acute and mild convexities on top and right parts of the RF respectively.
+Figure~\ref{fig:V4519_resp_corr_RF}(\subref{subfig:V4519_RF}) demonstrates selectivity to mild and broad convexities in the top/bottom/right part of the RF.
+Responses of this cell are inhibited with appearance of mild convexities on bottom-right and bottom-left parts of the RF respectively.
 The recovered RF can be qualitatively verified with the Macaque V4 responses in Figure~\ref{fig:V4519_resp_corr_RF}(\subref{subfig:V4519_resp}).
-For example, the shapes within the magenta rectangle in Figure~\ref{fig:V4519_resp_corr_RF}(\subref{subfig:V4519_resp}) have two convex parts on facilitatory positions and only one part matching an inhibitory component causing relatively strong activations of the cell.
-The same shapes rotated with two convex part within the inhibitory parts of the RF (encompassed with a green rectangle) invoke no activations in the neuron.
+For example, the shapes within the green rectangle in Figure~\ref{fig:V4519_resp_corr_RF}(\subref{subfig:V4519_resp}) have three convex parts on facilitatory positions causing relatively strong activations of the cell.
+The same shapes rotated with two convex part within the inhibitory parts of the RF (encompassed with a magenta rectangle) invoke weaker activations in the neuron.

 Figure~\ref{fig:V4519_resp_corr_RF}(\subref{subfig:V4519_RF}) presents an interesting observation: the contributions to this neuron's responses are from the full spatial extent of the cell with interacting shape parts separated at almost 0.75$\times$ RF size.
 To quantify the extent of shape part interactions within the RF for each neuron, we computed the distance of all pairs of contributing parts in the RF and took the maximum distance among all parts.
-Figure~\ref{fig:V4519_resp_corr_RF}(\subref{fig:RF_part_distance}) shows the mV4 population distance histogram indicating that the majority of neurons integrate shape parts from as far as three-forth of their RF diameter.
+Figure~\ref{fig:V4519_resp_corr_RF}(\subref{fig:RF_part_distance}) shows the mV4 population distance histogram indicating that the majority of neurons integrate shape parts from at least as far as three-forth of their RF diameter.
 This observation suggests that a single-Gaussian prior is far too limiting to capture all the factors contributing to V4 responses.